 This course applies different theoretical approaches to important historical and contemporary empirical issues in the study of international political economy.
-Different from the general survey course POLI 6006 International Political Economy, this course examines a set of special topics in international political economy.
+Different from the general survey course POLI6006 International Political Economy, this course examines a set of special topics in international political economy.
 It examines more recent theoretical developments and applies comparative approaches to real world economic issues.
 Previous background in the study of international relations and international political economy is helpful but is not a requirement.
-Assessment: 100% coursework.